 You can also cluster both development and runtime environments.
-A clustered development or runtime environment consists of a unified group or "cluster" of two or more servers.
+A clustered development or runtime environment consists of a unified group or cluster of two or more servers.
 The primary benefit of clustering Red Hat Process Automation Manager development environments is high availability and enhanced collaboration, while the primary benefit of clustering Red Hat Process Automation Manager runtime environments is high availability and load balancing.
-High availability decreases the chance of a loss of data when a single server fails.
+High availability decreases the chance of data loss when a single server fails.
 When a server fails, another server fills the gap by providing a copy of the data that was on the failed server.
 When the failed server comes online again, it resumes its place in the cluster.
-Load balancing shares the computing load across the nodes of the cluster to improve the overall performance.